tlorans/ClimateInvestingNLP/docs/source/conclusion.md

 # Conclusion

 Net zero investing is a trending approach in climate investing.
-This approach involves two objectives: portfolio's decarbonization and transition to green activities.
+This approach involves two objectives: **portfolio's decarbonization and transition to green activities**.
 We've seen that one of the most popular methodology in climate investing - the Paris-Aligned Benchmarks - falls short in addressing the second objective.

-We've developed a firm-level measure of greeness with a Natural Language Processing approach in order to build a transition portfolio, following a mixed taxonomy.
-As we increase the targeted portfolio's greeness improvement, we shrink the investable universe towards green technologies pure-players, leading to large increase of tracking error.
-Overall, we've seen that the transition dimension in net zero investing can be addressed with the use of text-mining, without relying on top-down level approach.
-Therefore, the transition dimension can be integrated into the construction of net zero portfolio, targeting both the decarbonization and the transition dimensions.
+We've developed a **firm-level measure of greeness with a Natural Language Processing** approach in order to build a **transition portfolio**, following a mixed taxonomy.

+As we increase the targeted portfolio's greeness improvement, we **shrink the investable universe** towards green technologies pure-players, leading to large increase of tracking error.

+Overall, we've seen that the **transition dimension in net zero investing can be addressed with the use of text-mining**, without relying on top-down level approach.

+Therefore, the transition dimension can be integrated into the construction of **net zero portfolio**, targeting both the decarbonization and the transition dimensions.